ycouble/readingList/README.md

 # readingList

 A list of articles I've read.
-View it here: https://read.jamesst.one.
+View it here: TODO.
 Automatically updated by a button I press on another service somewhere else.